Wiolarz/Polyspear/Documentation/libspear.md

 # Architecture

 LibSpear defines a few classes that are, e.g. `BattleManagerFast`, `BattleMCTSManager`, `TileGridFast`.
-To clear things up, classes in follow the naming convention:
+To clear things up, classes in LibSpear follow the naming convention:
 - C++ `MyClass` without prefix denotes an owned class directly implementing game logic,
 - C++ `MyClassCpp` denotes a class exposed in Godot which wraps the non-prefix class and adds getters/setters/other interoperation functions, which however should not be used directly in GDScript,
-- GDScript `MyClass` which adds utility functions (such as `static func` constructors from corresponding ) Currently the only exception to the naming convention is the `BattleMCTSManager` class, because it both implements logic and is exposed to Godot.
+- GDScript `MyClass` which adds utility functions (such as `static func` constructors from corresponding Godot classes).
+Currently the only exception to the naming convention is the `BattleMCTSManager` class, because it both implements logic and is exposed to Godot.

 When interfacing with Godot, LibSpear extensively uses a "tuple" format of moves, e.g. an array in a format of either \[unit_id, position] or \[unit_id, position, spell_id].
 These can be converted using `BattleManagerFastCpp`'s `libspear_tuple_to_move_info` and `move_info_to_libspear_tuple` functions.